enstrom celebrates 60 years

 January 1, 2020

-Enstrom Helicopter Corporation is proud to be celebrating its 60th anniversary in 2019.
+Enstrom Helicopter Corporation celebrated its 60th anniversary on December 22, 2019.
 From humble beginnings in the woods of northern Michigan, Enstrom has grown to become a storied aerospace manufacturer, having produced more than 1300 aircraft operated in over 50 countries around the world.

 Rudy Enstrom was a mining engineer in Crystal Falls, MI who dreamed of building his own helicopter.
 He had never actually seen one in person, but he didn’t let that stop him and throughout the 1940’s and 1950’s he constructed a number of prototypes in his garage, hovering them in a local quarry.
 Jack Christensen was a tool salesman from Menominee, MI, and called on Rudy’s mine often.
 In the late 50’s he had the idea of putting Enstroms into production, and raised funds from local businessmen to start a company.
 The R.J.
 Enstrom Corporation was founded in December of 1959 with Christensen as CEO, and a 60 year legacy was born.

 Rudy soon left the company, but not before an engineer named Alb Balaur was brought in to refine the design.
 Along with Paul Shultz and a handful of other talented engineers the dedicated team labored through the early 1960’s developing the F28.
 In the meantime Christensen continued to raise money by selling stock to local individuals at county fairs.
 In fact today it’s still possible to talk to people in northern Wisconsin and Michigan’s Upper Peninsula who were original Enstrom stockholders!
 The F28 was FAA certified in 1965, and won Michigan Product of the Year.
 That was no small feat considering that was the same year the Ford Mustang was introduced.